-- Both an assessment course and NURSING 742 are prerequisites for NURSING 785. - NURSING 785 is a prerequisite for NURSPRAC 717. - Students wishing to undertake NURSPRAC 717 must approach the School of Nursing before enrolment to discuss the nurse's and employer's readiness for the practicum. - NURSING 770 Clinical Practice Development is an eligible course if completed after 2018.
+- Both an assessment course and NURSING 742 are prerequisites for NURSING 785. - NURSING 785 is a prerequisite for NURSPRAC 717. - Students wishing to undertake NURSPRAC 717 must submit application documentation to the NURSRPRAC 717 Course Administrator prior to acceptance into this course - contact postgradnursing@auckland.ac.nz and ask to be connected with the NURSPRAC 717 Course Administrator. - NURSING 770 Clinical Practice Development is an eligible course if completed after 2018.
 These courses provide educational support for experienced nurses to further develop advanced clinical skills in patient assessment and diagnostic reasoning in relation to the clinical management and prescribing for patients with common acute and long-term conditions.
 Advanced knowledge in pathophysiology and pharmacotherapeutics supports the nurse's clinical decision-making skills.
-The prescribing practicum includes a minimum of 150 hours of mentored clinical practice under the supervision of a prescribing mentor (senior Medical Practitioner or senior Nurse Practitioner).
-The practicum will be conducted in the area of practice and within the workplace and team, that the nurse will be working in as an RN Designated Prescriber.
+The prescribing practicum includes a minimum of 150 hours of mentored clinical practice under the supervision of a prescribing mentor (senior medical practitioner or senior nurse practitioner).
+The practicum will be conducted in the area of practice and within the workplace and team, that the nurse will be working in as an RN designated prescriber.
 The practicum will include opportunities to consolidate the nurse's patient consultation and assessment, diagnostic reasoning, clinical decision-making and treatment planning skills.
-Entry requirements for the prescribing practicum The Registered Nurse must:
+Entry requirements for the prescribing practicum The registered nurse must:

-- Hold a current practising certificate with Te Kaunihera Tapuhi o Aotearoa | the Nursing Council of New Zealand, and have three years of fulltime practice in the area they intend to prescribe on completion of the programme (with at least one year of the total practice in Aotearoa - New Zealand). - Have identified and have access to an area of clinical practice in which to develop their prescribing skills and have up-to-date clinical knowledge relevant to their intended area of prescribing practice. - Have the support of their employer and work with a multidisciplinary team prepared to support the nurse's development as an RN Designated Prescriber through policy, audit, peer review and accessibility of continuing education. - Have identified an authorised prescribing mentor (a senior Medical Practitioner or senior Nurse Practitioner) who will supervise the practicum hours (minimum 150 hours) and support the nurse's development in clinical practice. - Have completed and successfully passed one of the required assessment courses, along with NURSING 742 and NURSING 785.
-Contact postgradnursing@auckland.ac.nz Ask to connect with the RN Designated Prescribing Pathway Academic Advisor.
-Educational pathway for Nurse Practitioner Nurse Practitioners are highly skilled autonomous health practitioners with masters-level educational preparation and advanced clinical skills.
-Nurse Practitioners are registered as such with Te Kaunihera Tapuhi o Aotearoa | the Nursing Council of New Zealand and have the legal authority to practice in the Nurse Practitioner Scope of Practice.
-Preparation for Nurse Practitioner - Successfully completed prerequisite courses. - Masters level qualification. - Nurses must be practising clinically at an advanced level as they complete the Nurse Practitioner pathway. - It is important to have the support of your employer to develop towards the Nurse Practitioner role as you complete your postgraduate studies. - Completed the one-year Nurse Practitioner Training Programme.
-Building your postgraduate pathway towards becoming a Nurse Practitioner The following outlines the courses and potential pathway options for those aspiring to become a Nurse Practitioner.
+- Hold a current practising certificate with Te Kaunihera Tapuhi o Aotearoa, the Nursing Council of New Zealand, and have three years of fulltime practice in the area they intend to prescribe on completion of the programme (with at least one year of the total practice in Aotearoa, New Zealand). - Have identified and have access to an area of clinical practice in which to develop their prescribing skills, and have up-to-date clinical knowledge relevant to their intended area of prescribing practice. - Have the support of their employer and work with a multidisciplinary team prepared to support the nurse's development as an RN designated prescriber through policy, audit, peer review and accessibility of continuing education. - Have identified an authorised prescribing mentor (a senior medical practitioner or senior nurse practitioner) who will supervise the practicum hours (minimum 150 hours) and support the nurse's development in clinical practice. - Have completed and successfully passed one of the required assessment courses, along with NURSING 742 and NURSING 785.
+NURSING 773 (or equivalent) and NURSING 785 must be current i.e. have been completed within 10 years of commencing the prescribing practicum course.
+Contact postgradnursing@auckland.ac.nz Ask to connect with the RN Designated Prescribing pathway academic adviser.
+Educational pathway for Nurse Practitioner Nurse practitioners are highly skilled autonomous health practitioners with masters-level educational preparation and advanced clinical skills.
+Nurse practitioners are registered as such with Te Kaunihera Tapuhi o Aotearoa, the Nursing Council of New Zealand and have the legal authority to practise in the Nurse Practitioner Scope of Practice.
+Preparation for Nurse Practitioner - Successfully completed prerequisite courses. - Masters level qualification. - Nurses must be practising clinically at an advanced level as they complete the Nurse Practitioner pathway. - It is important to have the support of your employer to develop towards the nurse practitioner role as you complete your postgraduate studies. - Completed the one-year Nurse Practitioner Training Programme.
+Building your postgraduate pathway towards becoming a nurse practitioner The following outlines the courses and potential pathway options for those aspiring to become a nurse practitioner.